You are viewing a free preview of this lesson.

 | Copper | Cu | 63.5 |

-Exam Tip: You do NOT need to memorise $A_r$ values — they are given on the periodic table in the AQA exam.
-But knowing the common ones speeds up your work enormously.
+Exam Tip: You do NOT need to memorise Ar values — they are given on the periodic table in the AQA exam.
+But knowing the common ones by heart saves valuable time in calculation-heavy questions.

 Most elements exist as a mixture of isotopes — atoms with the same number of protons but different numbers of neutrons.
-The $A_r$ reflects this mixture.
+The Ar reflects this mixture rather than any single isotope.

 | Isotope | Mass Number | Natural Abundance |